Summer Abroad Programs Policies & Disclosures

-Pacific McGeorge students receiving financial aid to cover summer abroad program tuition will have their student accounts debited once financial aid is disbursed.
+McGeorge students receiving financial aid to cover summer abroad program tuition will have their student accounts debited once financial aid is disbursed.
 Important — If you expect to have funds from your financial aid office deposited to your bank account after you arrive in the program country, be sure to bring enough money to cover your expenses for several days.
 Program staff cannot cash personal checks that are drawn on a U.S. bank.
-Pacific McGeorge students should discuss availability of Financial Aid with the school's Financial Aid Office.
+McGeorge students should discuss availability of Financial Aid with the school's Financial Aid Office.

 Students from other law schools should contact the financial aid office of their home institution.

 Every effort is made to accommodate persons with physical, medical and/or learning disabilities; however, McGeorge cannot ensure that the housing and classroom facilities used in the summer programs abroad will meet the same standards for accessibility as do the facilities of the school's campus in Sacramento.